 Soon after moving into halls of residence, all students are advised by their residential life adviser, and often by the local police service, of the simple precautions they can take to protect themselves and their possessions.

 We advise our students on being streetwise.
-Simple measures, such as avoiding the obvious use of smartphones and MP3 players, and avoiding walking home alone at night, can greatly reduce vulnerability to crime.
+Simple measures, such as avoiding the obvious use of smartphones and headphones, and avoiding walking home alone at night, can greatly reduce vulnerability to crime.

 Students living in private residences are strongly advised to ensure that their property has adequate locks and an alarm system.
 If they choose to bring a bicycle or car to university, they should ensure it has adequate locks.